ksemel/network-plugin-auditor/readme.txt

 = Can I use this plugin as an Must-Use plugin? =

 Yes!
 Just copy the network-plugin-auditor.php file to your mu-plugins folder.
 Be aware that you will not receive automatic notices of updates if you choose to install the plugin this way.

+= I want to help! =

+Sure, head over to https://github.com/ksemel/network-plugin-auditor, fork the repo and send in a pull request!

+= I found a bug =

+And I want to know about it!
+You can visit the Support Forum (http://wordpress.org/support/plugin/network-plugin-auditor) or open an issue in github (https://github.com/ksemel/network-plugin-auditor/issues)

 == Screenshots ==